-International Bridge Academies founded in the slums of Nairobi and is now the world's largest chain of primary and preprimary schools, bringing world-class private education to the underprivileged in countries across Africa and Asia.
-There's now a new Academy opened somewhere in the world every 2.5 days.2
+Bridge International Academies was founded in the slums of Nairobi and is now the world's largest chain of primary and preprimary schools, bringing world-class private education to the underprivileged in countries across Africa and Asia.
+There's now a new Academy opened somewhere in the world every 2.5 days.

 We are living through an era of profound Toms Shoes is a for-profit business based in the US that follows a 'one-for-one' model: for every pair of shoes bought by a customer, a pair of shoes is donated to a child in need.
 So the bigger it gets, the bigger its impact becomes.
-To date, Toms has been active in 60 countries and has provided 35 million pairs of
+To date.
+Toms has been active in 60 countries and has provided 35 million pairs of shoes portfolio: The Gym Group is a chain of lowcost gyms that provides affordable, flexible memberships in underserved areas of the UK.
+In doing so, it opens up access to fitness facilities to a whole new demographic (over 100,000 of its members have never been members of a gym or health club before).
+Launched in 2008, The Gym now has more than 65 UK sites.

 Warby Parker, the US-based online glassesmaker, employs a similar 'one for one' model: for each pair of glasses sold, it works with local non-profits and vendors to distribute a pair in a developing country.
-Started in 2010, it now has revenues of more than \$100m, and recently topped Fast Company magazine's annual list of the world's Most Innovative Companies.3
+Started in 2010, it now has revenues of more than \$100m, and recently topped Fast Company magazine's annual list of the world's Most Innovative Companies.